Conflicts of Interest

 Briefly, the PHS COI Policy requires financial interest disclosure upon submission of a proposal for an externally-funded grant, contract, or cooperative agreement, annually (at a minimum) thereafter during the period of PHS-funded awards awards, and within 30 days of acquiring a new financial interest.

 Given the importance of respecting investigator confidentiality, we employ a two-step process comprised of two forms: Investigator Disclosure Form Part I and Investigator Disclosure Form Part II.

 Part I is a yes/no survey.
 If the investigator answers ‘yes’ to any of the questions regarding whether or not he or she has a significant financial interest, Part II is completed which asks for specific details concerning the identified interest(s).
-Part II is always sent directly to the Office of Regulatory & Research Compliance.
+Part II is always sent directly to the Office for Pre-Award and Compliance Services.
 The details concerning significant financial interests are available only to the Research Compliance Officer (Asst.
 VP for Research), the Conflicts of Interest Committee, the Vice President for Research, and select others on a ‘need to know’ basis.

 Disclosure forms for conflicts of interests related to PHS agencies may be found here: